aandreu7/aandreu7/README.md

 Hi there!

-I am an undergraduate computer science student & researcher, with strong focus on ML/DL applied to Autonomous Driving & Robotics.
+I am an undergraduate computer science student & researcher at Computer Vision Center (UAB), with strong focus on ML/DL applied to Autonomous Driving & Robotics.

 My main research lines, as of today, are listed here: